qiime2/docs/source/interfaces/artifact-api.rst

 .. note:: This guide assumes you have performed the steps in the :doc:`Moving Pictures tutorial <../tutorials/moving-pictures>`.
 The ``table.qza`` and ``sample-metadata.tsv`` files generated in that tutorial are used here.

-The Artifact API is a Python 3 application programmer interface (API) for QIIME 2.
+The Artifact API is a Python 3 application programming interface (API) for QIIME 2.
 The Artifact API supports interactive computing with QIIME 2 using the Python 3 programming language.
 This API is intended for advanced/technical users.
 The API is automatically generated, and its availability depends on which QIIME 2 plugins are currently installed.
 It has been optimized for use in the `Jupyter Notebook`_, which is currently our primary target for use of this API.
 The Artifact API is a part of the QIIME 2 framework; no additional software needs to be installed to use it.

 We'll now explore some of the same methods and visualizers introduced in the :doc:`Moving Pictures tutorial <../tutorials/moving-pictures>`, this time in the Python interpreter instead of the command line interface.
 First, we'll load a QIIME 2 ``Artifact``, in this case a feature table.
 We'll then pass that to the ``q2-feature-table`` plugin's ``rarefy`` method, which will return a new Artifact.